Skip to main content

 • Make half your grains whole grains

-• Drink white milk more often than flavored (chocolate, strawberry, etc.) milk
+• Drink plain milk more often than flavored (chocolate, strawberry, etc.) milk

 Author